Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What general rules, requirements and procedures govern the filing of insurance claims?

-The terms of the insurance contract will govern the filing of claims.
-Notification requirements differ from policy to policy depending on whether the policy in question is claims made or losses occurring.
-In claims-made policies, the requirement will typically be to notify the insurer of a claim or a circumstance which may lead to a claim as soon as possible or within a stipulated time after the insured becomes aware of it.
-Typically, notification must be in writing and copies of the relevant documents must be provided along with full details of the claim and circumstances.
+The terms of the insurance contract will govern the filing of claims with an insurer.
+Notification requirements differ depending on whether the policy in question is claims-made or losses occurring.
+In claims-made policies, the requirement will typically be to notify the insurer of a claim or circumstance which may give rise to a claim, as soon as possible or within a stipulated time after the insured becomes aware of it.
+Typically, notification must be in writing and copies of the relevant documents must be provided, along with details of the claim/circumstance.

-The code also sets out claims processing requirements which apply to insurers including, among other things, a requirement to have in place a written procedure for the effective and proper handling of claims and also to ensure that any claim settlement offer made to a claimant is fair.
-In circumstances where a claim is declined, insurers must provide the claimant with the reason for the decision and also written details of any internal appeals mechanisms available.
-The code also sets out certain requirements which apply to insurance intermediaries who assist a policyholder in making a claim.
+The Consumer Protection Code 2012 also sets out claims processing requirements which apply to insurers, including a requirement to have in place a written procedure for the effective and proper handling of claims and to ensure any claim settlement offer made is fair.
+If a claim is declined, insurers must provide the claimant with the reason for the decision and written details of any internal appeals mechanisms available.
+The code also sets out requirements which apply to insurance intermediaries who assist a policyholder in making a claim.

 What is the time bar for filing claims?